payloadcms/plugin-relationship-object-ids/README.md

 })
 ```

+### Migration

+Note - this plugin will only store newly created or resaved documents' relations as `ObjectID`s.
+It will not modify any of your existing data.
+If you'd like to convert existing data into an `ObjectID` format, you should write a migration script to loop over all documents in your database and then simply resave each one.

 ### Support

 If you need help with this plugin, [join our Discord](https://t.co/30APlsQUPB) and we'd be happy to give you a hand.